TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 {% endhighlight %}

-# Statistical Analysis of count data using R
+# Statistical Analysis of Count Data Using R
 <img src="{{site.baseurl}}/assets/img/Rstudio.png">

 First we need to download the gene features file for the Arabidopsis transcriptome.
 This will the production of gene-level abundence estemates using [tximport](https://f1000research.com/articles/4-1521).
 This step dramatically simplifies analysis and the interpritation of results.